 Education and Experience Guidelines – Any combination of education and experience that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

 - Equivalent to completion of the twelfth grade supplemented by technical courses in information technology, electrical maintenance, or a related field.

 - Four years of experience performing skilled work in electrical and electronic circuitry repair, two years of which must be in the installation, maintenance, and repair of computers and other related electronic metering and recording equipment.
 Successful completion of a technical course in electronics or computer repair may be substituted for the two years of specialized experience required.

 License or Certificate:

-Possession of an appropriate California operator’s license issued by the State Department of Motor Vehicles.
+- Possession of an appropriate California operator’s license issued by the State Department of Motor Vehicles.
 A good driving record of at least two (2) years duration, as evidenced by freedom from multiple or serious traffic violations or accidents.
-Possession and continuance of a driving record that does not cause adverse effect on the District’s automobile insurance rates is required.
+Possession of and continuance of a driving record that does not cause adverse effect on the District’s automobile insurance rates is required.

 PHYSICAL DEMANDS AND WORKING ENVIRONMENT